 Organise the Interior

-Give you car a vacuum before you set off, so it feels fresh and clean for your trip.
+Give you vehicle a vacuum before you set off, so it feels fresh and clean for your trip, and don’t forget to use car seat covers for extra safety.
 Consider packing a specially designed car rubbish bin so you’re not dumping stuff in footwells or plastic bags.
 Don’t forget to pack power adaptors and in-car chargers for your phones (and road trip playlist!) and navigation system – you can get USB adaptors that fit in the old cigarette lighter socket for most vehicles.

 And finally, don’t forget to pack your driving licence (and international driving licence if applicable), insurance documents and a good map, just in case your sat nav fails!